 The Sony Alpha A7 II is the first full frame mirrorless camera in our list.
 For years Sony has been at the top of the full frame mirrorless camera heap, although in 2018 models were also released from Nikon, Panasonic and Canon, so it’s an exciting time to be a photographer.

 The Alpha a7 II, as the name suggests, is the second version of the a7, and it was released in 2014.
 A newer model has since been released, but the a7 II still offers a great feature set at a remarkably competitive price point.

-For under $1500, you get a weather sealed, full frame camera that supports 5fps shooting, in-body 5-axis image stabilization, an electronic viewfinder, and excellent image quality and low-light performance.
+For your money, you get a weather sealed, full frame camera that supports 5fps shooting, in-body 5-axis image stabilization, an electronic viewfinder, and excellent image quality and low-light performance.
 There are also a good selection of lenses from Sony now, including the 28-70mm lens the camera comes with.
-If you don’t want the lens, the camera is $1,100 body only.
+If you don’t want the lens, the camera is available at a lower price body only.

 It’s lacking 4K video support, only going up to 1080p, and there’s no touchscreen.
 Battery life is 270 shots if using the EVF, which is quite poor. although that large sensor does suck a lot of power.
 At this price though, this is a steal for a full frame camera.

 Canon was a bit late to the mirrorless full frame party, but as of late 2018 they have started to release their “EOS R” range.

 Released in 2019, the EOS RP is the budget model, and we think it makes for a fantastic choice for travel.
 You get a full frame sensor in a remarkably lightweight body, which is also weather resistant.
 There’s a touchscreen that flips out, WiFi and bluetooth connectivity, and that full frame sensor offers 26.2 megapixels.